 These types of experiences give our students the edge when interviewing for internships and entry-level positions.
 It also adds a venue to apply content learned in classes, and gives our students familiarity with academic concepts and the confidence to relate and participate in class.

 Heartfelt Designs presenting their first check to the volunteer office here at Sacred Heart in the amount of $1,000 towards the El Salvador Mission Trips.
 READ MORE.
-From left are Professor Steve Scarpati, Alexa Duffy, Director of Volunteer Programs and Service Learning Matthew Kaye, Edward Garrity, Natalie DiGennaro, President John Petillo, Octavia Pierce, Taylor DiBella, Erin Morgan and Professor David Bloom.
+From left are Professor Steve Scarpati, Alexa Duffy, former Director of Volunteer Programs and Service Learning Matthew Kaye, Edward Garrity, Natalie DiGennaro, President John Petillo, Octavia Pierce, Taylor DiBella, Erin Morgan and Professor David Bloom.